MurkyYT/CSAuto/README.md

    2. Get your chat id by sending a message to [this bot](https://t.me/raw_info_bot)
    3. Copy your 'Chat ID'
    4. Go to the 'Phone notifications' category and enter the Chat ID you got
-   5. After that you should get a notification which says 'Computer {MACHINE-NAME} (PC-IP) is online'
 ## Suggestions
 *If you have any suggestions you can create an issue/discussion with the suggestion in it*
 **Thanks in advance :)**